 - Tuol Sleng Genocide Museum and Killing Fields are the two most famous tourist attractions, which I would not recommend unless you want to be traumatized by learning all the details of the tortures and murders that happened between 1975-79 in these horrifying places.
 I left Tuol Sleng 5 minutes into the tour and I still have nightmares about a torture case I heard.
 It is good to know about the history of the country to appreciate them even more but this is not a way I would recommend.
 There are several books and movies talking about their dark history if you don’t do well with visuals like me.

-- Aynebilimasevi/Living Fields: This NGO/Restaurant/Shelter is located right outside of Killing Fields.
+- Aynebilimasevi/Living Fields: This NGO is located right outside of Killing Fields.
 They help, especially the kids and women, in the village nearby to learn English and craftmaking skills to sustain themselves.
-The Turkish founder Ayse has already built several homes for the people in need with the money she collected with small Facebook campaigns she created.
+Its Turkish founder Ayse has already built several homes for the people in need with the money she collected with small Facebook campaigns she created.

 When I was there, I met a man who had recently saved his foot from being amputated with a surgery that cost only $300 and was funded by Facebook donors ($10 from 30 people) within a half day.
 Of course the appreciation in his face was something I would never forget.
-I can’t recommend this place enough to try their yummy food and see the smiling faces of the children and women.
+They are planning to open a butterfly garden soon!

 While I didn’t do much touristy activities in Phnom Penh, here are the other places I saw and liked:

 - Jet’s Container Night Market: A new-ish popular night market full of a cool local young crowd.
 There’re many pubs containers, food containers, cloths containers, and so on.
 Great for having a drink, tasting delicious street food, and breathing fresh air while hanging with your friends on the top of containers.